-The Company leases: (i) a research facility and office space in San Diego, California; (ii) a research and manufacturing space in Culver City, California, from a related party; (iii) a research and manufacturing facility in El Segundo, California, also from a related party; (iv) a research facility in Torrance, California, through an assignment agreement with a related party, and (v) a research facility in Woburn, Massachusetts.
-See Note 9 - Related Party Agreements for additional details.
+Substantially all of our operating right-of-use assets and operating lease liabilities relate to facilities leases.
+We lease: (i) a research facility and office space in San Diego, California; (ii) a research and manufacturing space in Culver City, California, from a related party; (iii) a research and manufacturing facility in El Segundo, California, also from a related party; (iv) a research facility in Torrance, California, and (v) a research facility in Woburn, Massachusetts.
+See Note 9 - Related Party Agreements for further information.